3. Language Directives¶

 The reduction

-clause allows to define the task as a participant of a reduction operation.
+clause allows defining the task as a participant of a reduction operation.

 The first occurrence of a participating task defines the begin of the scope for the reduction.